What are company directors’ duties, why are they important and what are the repercussions if they don’t comply with them?

 There are various factors listed in s.172 of the Companies Act 2006 which directors must consider when making decisions.
 These include thinking about the long term consequences of decisions, the interests of any employees and even the impact of the company’s operation on the community and the environment.
 This is a subjective test, and so diligent directors will usually record in board minutes that consideration has been given to the s.172 factors prior to entering into important decisions.

 Keeping thorough records of all decisions acts as a very important protection for directors against future claims that they have acted in breach of their duties.
 Clear, detailed contemporaneous notes will be highly relevant in the event that there is a claim or insolvency event.

 Directors are under a general duty to remain independent in their decision making.
-Whilst directors are able to take advice from lawyers and accountants, they must avoid being dominated or manipulated by a fellow director or shareholder.
+Whilst directors are able to take advice from lawyers and accountants, they must avoid being dominated or manipulated.
 This can be difficult where, as is often the case, a director is appointed to represent the interest of a shareholder or body of shareholders.

 Care should also be taken to ensure that directors are all actively involved in decision making, for example in a family company where certain family members take a lead role and others are less involved (or are reluctant to challenge more senior members of the family).

 Remember that, whilst delegation is often permissible, it is the board as a whole that takes responsibility for the actions of a company.